tangsu08/SQL_Warby_Parker_Usage_Funnels/questions_and_answers.md

 ##### Result:
 <img src=images/sql_solutions/9b.common_purchases_men.png width="600" height="180">

-### 7. How accurate was the style quiz in determining a user's purchase?
-In other words, did the answers that users selected in the style quiz align with what they ended up buying (or not buying)?
+### 7. For users who were unsure of what they were looking for in glasses, were they more or less likely to end up making a purchase (e.g., for users who selected "I'm not sure" for the style and/or fit of their glasses in the Style Quiz, were they more or less likely to end up making a purchase?)?